 With the approval of the Secretary of War—-

-Troop B, tith Cavalry, Captain George S. Anderson, will change
+Troop B, fith Cavalry, Captain Georg?
+S. Anderson, will change

-July 1, 1887, as its services can be spared by the commanding gen-
+July 1, 1887, as its services can he sparezl by the commanding gen-

 eral Department of Arizona. will proceed to and take station at Fort